maurogull/cafetime-freertos-esp32/README.md

 # cafetime-freertos-esp32
-A programmable electric outlet to turn the coffee maker up in the morning
+A wifi programmable electric outlet to turn the coffee maker up in the morning

 This FreeRTOS solution is composed of 7 tasks:
 * TaskBlink (just a testing blink over GPIO)